Anthropology (ANTH)

 May Be Stacked With: ANTH A490B

-ANTH A690C Advanced Studies in Belief and Identity 3 Credits
+ANTH A690C Belief and Identity 3 Credits

 Examines and evaluates cross-cultural perspectives on identity related to ethnicity, language, gender, religion and other social factors.
 Topical emphasis will vary by semester.